AliElSaleh/RiftBuild/README.md

 ### Performance
 - RiftBuild is written in pure C, from scratch, with **zero** dynamic memory allocation, everything happens on the stack, therefore it is fast by default.
+- RiftBuild automatically utilizes all cores of the CPU for efficient compiliation.
+This means less time building and more time programming.
 - RiftBuild should essentially only be a wrapper over the compiler and linker with a minimal amount of overhead, **always** in the order of milliseconds.

 [See why i made this here](#why-did-i-make-this)